Why Is My Cat Leaving Tiny Blood Spots? (8 Reasons And When To Worry)

 The same goes for having diarrhea.

-Watery poo tends to stick to your cat’s bum fur and make it smell really bad.
-If you have gotten bad diarrhea before, you know how it can make your ass burn and bleed.
+Watery poo tends to stick to your cat’s fur and make it smell bad.

 Chronic diarrhea can also anal fissures in your cat which are tears in the anal lining too.